cdsittampalam/documentation/docs/Fund Administration.md

 Holdings Page
 -----------------

 The Holdings page lists the funds under your account.
-These include one or more default funds, and any funds you created.
+These include one or more default funds, and any funds you have created.
 For each fund, you can have a complete view of the transactions, addresses, and custody policies.
 You can also choose a fund option from the page.

 You access the Holdings page by clicking the Asset icon: